MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Beep volume

-Set how load the beep is Vespucci uses when you are pressing unsupported short cut keys on a connected real keyboard.
+Set how loud the beep is Vespucci uses when you are pressing unsupported short cut keys on a connected real keyboard.
 Default: _50_.

 ### Minimum zoom for Mapillary